Lesson Plans

 Core Concept Across All Grades

 Every money decision is a choice.
-When children learn to pause, think, and choose intentionally, they improve outcomes for themselves now and in the future.
+When children learn to pause, think, and choose intentionally, they build skills that support better outcomes now and over time.

 K–2 Lesson Plan